Squirrel infestations aren’t just a problem for your attic or basement. If you aren’t careful, your car could become their home.

 Tip 7: Use Poison (Responsibly)

-If things get really bad, you may use poison.
-This will get rid of your squirrel problem, but it comes at a cost.
+If things get terrible, you may use poison.
+This will eliminate your squirrel problem, but it comes at a cost.
 Besides the fact that you’ll be killing the animal, you’ll also have to get the squirrel carcass out of the engine once the poison takes effect.

-You should only use this approach if it’s absolutely necessary.
+You should only use this approach if it’s necessary.

 What You Should Not Do